Welcome to

 Registration is now open for the Grand Lodge of Hawaii's 2026 Annual Communication, April 17-18.
 This is the most important gathering for Hawaii Masons, where we conduct Grand Lodge business and come together as a statewide fraternity.
 Don't miss it — register today!

-February Newsletter Now Avalible
+April Newsletter Now Available

-The February 2026 edition of the Hawaiian Lodge newsletter is out!
+The April 2026 edition of the Hawaiian Lodge newsletter is out!
 Stay up to date with lodge news, upcoming events, and messages from our officers.
 Read it now on our Lodge News page

 Empowering Hawaiʻi’s Next Generation of Leaders through Education, Integrity, and Aloha.